-Mayo School of Health Sciences offers a two-week Genetic Counseling Laboratory Internship at Mayo Clinic's campus in Rochester, Minnesota.
+Mayo Clinic School of Health Sciences offers a two-week Genetic Counseling Laboratory Internship at Mayo Clinic's campus in Rochester, Minnesota.
 The internship gives students who are currently enrolled in a master's degree genetic counseling program direct exposure to the genetic counseling role in clinical genetic laboratories.

 The internship includes experiences in cytogenetics, molecular genetics and biochemical genetics, with a primary experience in one of these areas.

 Housing accommodations are provided to students for the duration of the internship.
 Transportation to and from Rochester, food, and local transportation are the student's responsibility.

-The goal of the Genetic Counseling Laboratory Internship is to provide genetic counseling students the opportunity to obtain knowledge and experience in the field of genetic testing and laboratory genetic counseling by working directly with genetic counselors employed in a genetic laboratory.
+The goal of the Genetic Counseling Laboratory Internship is to offer students the opportunity to obtain knowledge and experience in the field of genetic testing and laboratory genetic counseling by working directly with genetic counselors employed in a genetic laboratory.

 The Division of Laboratory Genetics at Mayo Clinic's campus in Rochester includes state-of-the-art facilities for cytogenetic, molecular genetic and biochemical genetic testing.
 The combined expertise of these areas allows the division to actively contribute to the study of genetic disease and the advancement of genetic testing and related technology.